SportFin/ukOpenGovData/README.md

 # ukOpenGovData
 External open gov database creation

-All static CSVs for the data are in an s3 bucket here:
+All static CSVs for the data are in an s3 bucket here: "https://sportfinpublicdata.s3.eu-west-2.amazonaws.com/"

+**Warning**: Do not run if database connection already has data.

 To use repo:
 - clone to local